 The Membership Agreement isn't just a piece of paper we all signed to become members.
 The Membership Agreement spells out the rules; the things that we can and can't do while at the club.
 Everyone needs to review the Membership Agreement.

 In this case the member missed the bottle with every single shot.
 They did manage to put consistent hits on the top of the post at the 200 yard line.
 These hits pretty much destroyed the post top and have now created a situation that will cause the post to fail prematurely.
-A violation like this can result in disciplinary action or worse expulsion from the club.
+A violation like this will result in disciplinary action or worse yet expulsion from the club.